yareenaydin/Online-Campaign-Analysis/README.md

 # Online-Campaign-Analysis
+Analysis of Facebook and Google campaign details with PostgreSQL.
+**Summary:**
-Analysis of Facebook and Google campaign details with PostgreSQL Analyses were performed based on date, campaign or source for metrics such as cost, click-through rate, and ROMI of advertisements placed from different websites.
+Analyses were performed based on date, campaign or source for metrics such as cost, click-through rate, and ROMI of advertisements placed from different websites.
 **Queries:**
 1. Average, maximum, minimum values ​​of daily metrics,